protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 This is a very relevant mechanism as we are incenting nodes to be good at all the metrics and, at the same, penalizing heavily any decrease in performance.
 Note that the bandwidth smooth follows the same trend as the all linear, but since the speed and uptime metrics get a sublinear exponent, the "penalty" for poor performance is smoothed.

-:::info
-:hammer: Final suggestion!
-:::

 :::warning
 :warning: An important caveat: the reward distribution obtained above depend heavily on the service metrics generated.
 If we were to observe a higher dispersion in performance, then the reward inequality would increase.
 In addition, as expected, this increase would be felt more heavily on the supra-linear functions.
+:::

+:::warning
+:mega: Parameter suggestion: the direct multiplication functions seem to lead to a more flexible design where speed and uptime performance can be set to have bigger impact on the final rewards.
+In addition, sublinear or linear functions on bandwidth seem to be more desirable since they signal to the network a preference towards a low-concentration of resources and rewards.
+In the end, we want a rich network of many participants, coming together to share the load.
 :::

 ### Incentivizing honesty